AmanKashyapp07/sandbox-ide/README.md

 # Collaborative Cloud IDE & Sandbox

 A production-oriented collaborative cloud IDE and sandbox built with React, Vite, Express, PostgreSQL, Yjs, and WebSockets.
-The project is being developed in weekly milestones, and **Week 1 is complete**.
+The project is being developed in weekly milestones, and **Week 2 is complete**.

 ## Current Status

-Week 1 delivered the core foundation:
+Week 2 delivered the core collaboration and offline editing features:

-- Auth flow for login and registration
+- **Real-Time Collaboration:** Full CRDT-based multi-user sync using Yjs, `y-websocket`, and `y-monaco`.
-- Polished IDE and auth UI
+- **Live User Awareness:** Remote cursor tracking and selection sharing with dynamic user color tags and tooltips.
-- Workspace shell with file explorer, editor, and terminal panels
+- **Durable Yjs Persistence:** Automatic, debounced binary `yjs_state` and plaintext document sync to the PostgreSQL database on file updates.
-- PostgreSQL schema for users, workspaces, files, and execution history
+- **Offline Editing:** Seamless local persistence using IndexedDB (`y-indexeddb`) when connection is lost, automatically merging changes on reconnection.
-- Local code execution support for multiple languages
+- **Connection Status UI:** Live status indicator showing `Live Sync` (Connected), `Connecting...`, or `Offline` states.
-- Yjs collaboration groundwork and WebSocket integration
+- **Enhanced Directory & UI:** Breadcrumb folder path navigation, nested directory structuring, and inline folder/file creation in the explorer.

 This README is a living document and will be updated as the project moves through later weeks.